Qulacs-Osaka/VQE-generated-dataset/README.md

 | 8     |                           | Ladder       |
 | 9     |                           | Cross-Ladder |

+See [example/ansatz_plot.ipynb](example%2Fansatz_plot.ipynb) for a detailed implementation of ansatz with Qiskit.
 ## <a name="usage"></a>Usage

 ### Loading data with Python